Sanyambansal76/facebook-auth/README.md

 #Features

-1. Access the Facebook API, from:
-        Your website (Using OAuth)
+1. Access the Facebook API, from Your website (Using OAuth)
-        Facebook canvas pages (For building facebook applications)

 2. Django User Registration (Convert Facebook user data into a user model)

 3. Store user data locally.